 Also…

-Specifically, here’s a list of the health issues that you should worry about when bringing a Greyhound puppy home.
+Specifically, here’s a list of the health issues you should worry about when bringing a Greyhound puppy home.

-- Watch what he eats
+- Watch what he eats.

 - Make sure he gets enough exercise – hire a dog walker to take him out for long walks every day if you don’t have the time for it.